ledonneangelo02/LeDonne_Honors_Capstone/README.md

 </div>

 # Purpose
-</t> As a Honors Student at Northern Illinois University, I must complete a capstone project to showcase the skills I have developed in and out of the classroom on my road to graduation.
+&emsp; As a Honors Student at Northern Illinois University, I must complete a capstone project to showcase the skills I have developed in and out of the classroom on my road to graduation.

+# Shop & Speak...
+What's that?